 “Following the issues that I cared about was absolutely critical to gaining knowledge around the social justice sector and demonstrating to future employers that I had the skills and passion to work on those issues”.

 Unlike others in law, Jill’s favourite aspect is the grey areas—working in discrimination and human rights, the law isn’t as clear cut as other aspects.
 There are numerous competing rights that overlap and conflict at times and the answer isn’t always the same, it really depends on the analysis of the facts.
 Jill really enjoys thinking about how our rights bend and reform under different circumstances.

 A future in social justice

-In the future Jill would like to work overseas as part of an international organisation that specialises in human rights, climate action or equality.
+In the future, Jill would like to work overseas as part of an international organisation that specialises in human rights, climate action or equality.

 Jill’s advice to current students and young alumni is to throw yourself head-first into following your interests – with the knowledge that this may shift and develop over time.
 Studying, gaining work experience and volunteering within that area will give you great perspective and a depth of understanding.
-It also allows you to meet people that are interested in the same thing, broaden your personal development and reaffirm that this is the right pathway for you.
+It also allows you to meet people interested in the same thing, broaden your personal development and reaffirm that this is the right pathway for you.

 Want to connect with Jill?
 You can find her on LinkedIn.

 Claudia Kevin (Class of 2014) is another young alumni with a passion for policy, currently Policy Officer (Family Safety) with the National Indigenous Australians Agency.